moby/moby/README.md

 Setting up a dev environment
 ----------------------------

-Instructions that is verified to work on Ubuntu 12.10,
+Instructions that have been verified to work on Ubuntu 12.10,

 ```
 sudo apt-get -y install lxc wget bsdtar curl libsqlite3-dev golang git pkg-config